sebv/node-soda-sync/README.md

 ## JavaScript

-This module is designed with CoffeeScript in mind, but you could initialize your browser like the following example, then use `browser` or `this` instead of `@` in the sync/can blocks:
+This module is designed with CoffeeScript in mind, but you could initialize browser and sync like in the following example, then use `browser` or `this` instead of `@` in the sync/can blocks:

 ```javascript